davidwhogg/DiffractionMicroscopy/README.md

 of that Fourier transform comes up in problems of **x-ray diffraction** and **diffraction microscopy**.
 In principle it also might arise in **adaptive optics**.
-- The problem is analogous (or identical to, in some sense) inferring a function from an **observation of its auto-correlation**.
+- The problem is analogous to (or identical to, in some sense) inferring a function from an **observation of its auto-correlation**.
 - We will concentrate on methods that involve explicit **optimization of a justified objective function**